meagerfindings/meagerfindings.com/_posts/2018-07-13-earning-900-in-less-than-4-hours.md

 I've heard several times that as you save, more opportunities to make more money present themselves.
 We've been able to see this in a large way for the first time.
 <!--more-->

 Right now my wife and I are in the process of saving up for a down payment for house.
 We have been putting the down payment into [Marcus from Goldman Sachs](https://www.marcus.com/us/en) due to their 1.5% annual percentage yield they had in January 2018.
 Their rate has increased to 1.8% in the last 5 months, not to shabby.
-(Quick tip if you sign up for Marcus... their website will allow you to sign in if you are using a VPN.)
+(Quick tip if you sign up for Marcus... their website will not allow you to sign in if you are using a VPN.)
 I have not found a better rate to date with zero risk and the ability to keep the entire down payment in a liquid state... until now.

 #### Enter the Sign Up Bonus(es)